vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 ## Limitations
 - Only works with environments that support 'rgb_array' render mode for play functionality
 - Complex action spaces may not be fully supported for play functionality
+- Visualization may not be optimal for all types of observation spaces

 ## Potential Extensions
 - Add functionality to rename environments (environment ids, namespaces, etc.) or update the registry
-- Add visualization capabilities for supported environments
+- Add more visualization capabilities for supported environments
 - Implement functionality to compare multiple environments side by side
 - Support for continuous action spaces in play functionality
 - Implement more sophisticated AI agents (e.g., Q-learning, policy gradients, baselines)